 Road tripping Alberta

-There are countless scenic road trips that demonstrate the striking beauty of Alberta, taking drivers through the boomtown architecture of small towns built at the turn of the century and the Old West to the untamed north and the heart of the Canadian Rockies with awe-inspiring scenery that’s dotted with cascading waterfalls, glistening lakes and over 100 ancient glaciers.
+There are countless scenic road trips that demonstrate the striking beauty of Alberta, taking drivers through the boomtown architecture of small towns built at the turn of the century and the Old West to the untamed north and the heart of the Canadian Rockies with awe-inspiring scenery that’s dotted with cascading waterfalls, glistening lakes and ancient glaciers.

 Taking a road trip along the Icefields Parkway from Banff to Jasper will reveal stunning grandeur around nearly every turn.
 Ranked by National Geographic as one of the top 10 drives in the world, this is an excursion of a lifetime.
-The 142-mile stretch follows the Continental Divide and links two national parks, Banff and Jasper, as well as Lake Louise and Jasper.
+The 142-mile stretch follows the Continental Divide and links two national parks, Banff and Jasper, as well as Lake Louise and the town of Jasper.
 You’ll soak up views of some of the Rockies’ highest mountains, sweeping valleys, waterfalls, and those legendary pristine turquoise lakes with hues so brilliant you might be convinced that someone has poured in an artificial dye – but, no, that truly is the work of Mother Nature.

 Begin in Calgary, a sophisticated city that grew out of the Canadian West, balancing the modern and traditional with pioneer charm.
 If you visit in early July, don’t miss the 10-day annual Calgary Stampede, complete with rodeos, line dancing and cowboy hats, which are always in fashion here.
 Cochrane is a popular first stop, tucked within the Bow River Valley, with its Main Street lined with old-fashioned store fronts, cafes and shops, including famous MacKay’s Ice Cream.
 Take a stroll on one of the paths adjacent to the Bow River while enjoying a cone, or head up hill where you can see a life-size cast iron statue of rider and horse.